lieb/postdove/doc/building.md

 We are now ready to set things up.

 ### Updating Dependencies
-The first thing to check is to see if your *go* language tools are current enough to do a successful build.
+The first thing to check is to see if your *GO* language tools are current enough to do a successful build.
 Since documentation often lags the actual state of the code, check what the code expects.
-This application has been written using *go*'s module system which embeds the tools version in the `go.mod` modules description file.
+This application has been written using *GO*'s module system which embeds the tools version in the `go.mod` modules description file.
 Checking the current minimum version requirement can be done as follows:
 ```